 - Subheadings: wrap any subheadings in your post in tags, or simply bold them so they stand out.

 - Links: if you want to mark up a link and link text using HTML, by all means do so.
 Otherwise, include the URL in brackets within the prose, immediately after the text you’d like to use as the link text.
 We don’t publish affiliate links in guest posts; please do not include them.

 Please do include everything you want to have published with your post in your submission.
-If you want to use particular link text, tell us.
-Don’t assume we’ll know what information you want, and where: tell us clearly.

 A note on links to your own blog…